-As required under Proposition 39, the Board of Education of the District has appointed a Citizens' Oversight Committee, composed of 13 members representing numerous community groups, to inform the public concerning the spending of the Measure R, Measure K and Measure Y authorization bond funds.
-The Citizens' Oversight Committee also informs the public concerning the spending of Proposition BB funds, although Proposition BB was not a Proposition 39 election.
-See APPENDIX A - "DISTRICT FINANCIAL AND DEMOGRAPHIC INFORMATION - DISTRICT FINANCIAL INFORMATION-District Debt."
+As required under Proposition 39, the Board of Education of the District has appointed a Citizens' Oversight Committee, composed of 13 members representing numerous community groups, to inform the public concerning the spending of the Measure Y, Measure R and Measure K authorization bond funds.
+The Citizens' Oversight Committee also informs the public concerning the spending of proceeds of the District's \$2.4 billion Election of 1997 bond authorization ("Proposition BB"), although Proposition BB was not a Proposition 39 election.
+See APPENDIX A - "DISTRICT FINANCIAL AND DEMOGRAPHIC INFORMATION - DISTRICT FINANCIAL INFOMRAITON - District Debt."
 The Citizens' Oversight Committee meets periodically in order to review all matters relating to the District's general obligation bonds and the projects proposed to be funded therefrom and to make recommendations to the Board of Education of the District regarding such matters.
-See APPENDIX A - "DISTRICT FINANCIAL DEMOGRAPHIC INFORMATION -AND CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS - Proposition 39."
+See APPENDIX A - "DISTRICT

+FINANCIAL AND DEMOGRAPHIC INFORMATION - CONSTITUTIONAL AND STATUTORY PROVISIONS AFFECTING DISTRICT REVENUES AND APPROPRIATIONS - Proposition 39."